acearchive/legacy-artifact-action/README.md

 - `rev` is the git commit hash of the commit the artifact file was pulled from.
   In `tree` mode, this field is always `null`.
 - `entry` contains the actual contents of the artifact file.
-It mirrors the schema of artifact files, with fields that are optional in artifact files serialized as `null` in the JSON output when they're omitted.
+It mirrors the schema of artifact files, except as JSON instead of YAML.
+If a list value is omitted in the artifact file, it's serialized in the JSON output as `[]`.
+If a scalar value is omitted, it's serialized as `null`.

 ```json
 {